How do Decisions Emerge across Layers in Neural Models? Interpretation with Differentiable Masking: Experiments

+We turn now to a real task and analyze models fine-tuned for sentiment classification on the Stanford Sentiment Treebank ~\citep[SST;][]{socher2013recursive}.

-Before diving into analysis of the sentiment model, we would like to demonstrate we can learn informative subsets through our differentiable relaxations.
-In order to do this, we need to have access to the ground-truth.
-We do not have it for our full approach, but we can obtain it when we do not use amortization (i.e. when all Hard Concrete parameters are learned for a specific example rather than predicted from the BERT states).
-In that case an optimal solution (or a set of equally good optimal solutions) is provided by erasure.
+\paragraph{Erasure search as learning masks} Before diving into an analysis of a BERT sentiment model, we would like to demonstrate that we can approximate the result of erasure well through our differentiable relaxations.
+For that, we train a single-layer GRU sentiment classifier and compare the analyses by \textsc{DiffMask} to solutions provided by erasure (exact search).
+To isolate the impact of our objective, we disable amortization, thus estimating Hard Concrete parameters for each example independently.
 We compare \textsc{DiffMask} to REINFORCE~\citep{williams1992simple} with a moving average baseline for variance reduction.
-Since erasure requires exact search, and it is unfeasible for long sequences, we evaluate here using only sentences up to $25$ words ($\sim 54\%$ of the data).
-In Table~\ref{tab:sst-exact_comparison} we show the superiority of \textsc{DiffMask} to REINFORCE.
-Both achieved a comparable level of sparsity while our method reaches an optimal solution much more often than REINFORCE (45\% of the times vs 16\%) and is, on average, closer to an optimal solution (87\% $\mathrm{F_1}$ vs 77\% $\mathrm{F_1}$).
+Since erasure is prohibitive for long sentences, we limit our evaluation to sentences up to $25$ words ($54\%$ of the data).
+Table~\ref{tab:sst-exact_comparison} shows that \textsc{DiffMask} and REINFORCE achieve comparable levels of sparsity, but our method reaches an optimal solution much more often (33\% of the times vs 9\%) and is, on average, closer to an optimal solution (81\% $\mathrm{F_1}$ vs 75\% $\mathrm{F_1}$).